Introduction to Off Balance Sheet Financing

 Some of the benefits are as under:

-- Business does not need to disclose off-balance sheet financing in the financial statements directly as it is neither the asset nor the direct liability of the business organization.
+- Business does not need to disclose off-balance in the financial statements directly as it is neither the asset nor the direct liability of the business organization.

-- Business can be better managed and financed through the sheet financing in a legal and disciplined manner.
+- Businesses can be better managed and financed through in a legal and disciplined manner.

-- Off balance sheet financing processes little risk to the company which is less than the direct financing risk.
+- It processes little risk to the company, less than the direct financing risk.

-- The additional finance can be raised through the sheet financing without affecting the debt burden and the current debt equity ratio.
+- Sheet financing allows for raising additional finance without impacting the existing debt burden and the current debt-equity ratio.

-- It allows the business in accomplishing its tasks and achieving the higher goals by expansion and diversification.
+- It allows the business to accomplish its tasks and achieve higher goals through expansion and diversification.

 Disadvantages of Off-Balance Sheet Financing